 Planning Applications & Guidance

-The Planning Committee will not be meeting in public due to the Coronavirus situation and advice from Government on gatherings.
-The Committee will be holding remote meetings via Microsoft Teams, which can be accessed by the public, see agenda for details.
+The Planning Committee will be holding remote meetings via Microsoft Teams, which can be accessed by the public, see agenda for details.
 We recommend residents make their own comments on the IWC Planning Website https://www.iow.gov.uk/planning/ .